Reinforcement Learning with Knowledge Representation and Reasoning: A Brief Survey: KRR for Generalization of RL

 \subsection{Continuous/Lifelong Learning}

-Apart from the above zero-shot learning by transferring a single policy to improve learning on a new task, a more realistic and general setting for generalisation in RL is the continuous/lifelong learning problem when an agent is presented with a series of tasks sampled from some distribution or organized as a curriculum. \citet{kuo2020encoding} and \citet{vaezipoor2021ltl2action} propose frameworks for multitask learning using LTL specifications but such approaches require a lot of samples even for relatively simple environments. \citet{toro2018teaching} exploit LTL for specifying the reward functions of multiple tasks to support the composition of learned skills.
-A novel algorithm is then proposed to exploit LTL progression and off-policy RL to speed up learning. \citet{van2019composing} prove that value functions in entropy-regularised RL can be optimally composed to solve new tasks that are the union of previous tasks.
-Similarly, \citet{tasse2020boolean} propose a framework for defining a Boolean algebra over a logical composition of tasks and their optimal value functions.
-Later, \citet{tasse2020logical,tasse2021generalisation} demonstrate how such a framework can be used to tackle the lifelong learning problem which provides guarantees on the generalisation of an agent's skills over an unknown task distribution.
+Apart from the above zero-shot learning by transferring a single policy to improve learning on a new task, a more realistic and general setting for generalisation in RL is the continuous/lifelong learning problem when an agent is presented with a series of tasks sampled from some distribution or organized as a curriculum.

+\textbf{Temporal Logics (TLs).} There is currently a collection of research that leverages the generalization capabilities of neural networks to tackle tasks defined by TLs.
+Kuo et al.~\cite{kuo2020encoding} propose to parse an LTL formula into a tree structure, with nodes representing operators or predicates.
+Each node is implemented using an RNN and interconnected through recurrent connections, and the tree node is used to output actions.
+Vaezipoor et al.~\cite{vaezipoor2021ltl2action} employ an LTL module that uses graph neural networks to effectively represent the tree structure of LTL formulas.
+Building upon~\cite{leon2020systematic}, León et al.~\cite{leon2021nutshell} introduce a novel neural-symbolic architecture that incorporates inductive bias to enhance generalization by linking task-agnostic representations of the current state to inferred latent goals.
+However, these approaches that use neural networks for generalization often demand a lot of training data, even in relatively simple environments.
+One possible solution to this challenge is to implement data augmentation techniques, as shown in~\cite{mumuni2022data}.